 But after seeing this article yesterday, it really has shocked me.
-It popped up on a news feed that I have.
+It popped up on a news feed that I have, based in the USA.

 And 73% contain ARSENIC !

 How on earth can that happen?
 They do give a list of alternatives to help reduce the risks.
 I had read before about RICE products that naturally have Arsenic in them , even Organic grains.
 That has led to us only using rice on a more restricted basis, but there is a lot of baby food products that contain rice as a starter food.

 This link to the FOOD REVOLUTION will give you some more information, on rice and Arsenic.
 With ways to reduce the amount of arsenic which is natural in rice.

 Some ideas that I used when our daughter was small.

 When our daughter was a baby, she would eat anything I made.
 She loved Broccoli and would cheerfully eat all of the meal I gave her.

 As she grew we had more challenges with her eating.
 I wanted to give you a couple of tricks that I used to get her to eat a healthier diet.
 I have to admit I still use some of these methods if she is refusing certain vegetables.
 It still works!!

 I have often seen articles about hiding vegetables in a tomato sauce or a blended soup.